Foreclosure Diversion Program Information for Potential Mediators

 - Have a laptop computer that is compatible with court printers for use at all mediation sessions.
 In the alternative, mediators may use laptops or other portable computers and portable printers.

-The Foreclosure Diversion Program is not actively recruiting new mediators at this time.
-However, if you wish to be notified of possible future recruitment efforts, please contact the FDP with your current contact information and any court locations where you might be interested in mediating.
-The FDP can be reached at (207) 822-0706 or by email at FDMP@courts.maine.gov.
+The Foreclosure Diversion Program is not recruiting new mediators at this time.
+If you are interested in receiving a recruitment notice in the future, please contact the FDP at (207) 822-0706 or by email at FDMP@courts.maine.gov.

 Whom may I contact if I have questions about this program?